NHSDigital/electronic-prescription-service-clinical-prescription-tracker/README.md

 #### Linting and testing

-- `lint` Runs lint for all code
+- `lint` Runs lint for all code.
-- `lint-node` Runs lint for node code
+- `lint-node` Runs lint for node code.
-- `lint-cloudformation` Runs lint for cloudformation templates
+- `lint-cloudformation` Runs lint for cloudformation templates.
-- `lint-samtemplates` Runs lint for SAM templates
+- `lint-samtemplates` Runs lint for SAM templates.
-- `test` Runs unit tests for all code
+- `test` Runs unit tests for all code.
-- `cfn-guard` runs cfn-guard for sam and cloudformation templates
+- `cfn-guard` runs cfn-guard for sam and cloudformation templates.

 #### Compiling

-- `compile` Compiles all code
+- `compile` Compiles all code.
-- `compile-node` Runs tsc to compile typescript code
+- `compile-node` Runs TypeScript compiler (tsc) for the project.
+- `compile-packages` Compiles specific packages.
+- `compile-specification` Compiles the OpenAPI specification files.

 #### Check licenses

-- `check-licenses` Checks licenses for all packages used - calls check-licenses-node, check-licenses-python
+- `check-licenses` Checks licenses for all packages used - calls check-licenses-node, check-licenses-python.
-- `check-licenses-node` Checks licenses for all node code
+- `check-licenses-node` Checks licenses for all node code.
-- `check-licenses-python` Checks licenses for all python code
+- `check-licenses-python` Checks licenses for all python code.

 #### CLI Login to AWS

-- `aws-configure` Configures a connection to AWS
+- `aws-configure` Configures a connection to AWS.
-- `aws-login` Reconnects to AWS from a previously configured connection
+- `aws-login` Reconnects to AWS from a previously configured connection.

 ### Github folder